 It’s no secret that a well-planned training program helps agents excel at their job.
-We already collected coaching methods for customer support as well as some handy tips for training call center agents, which you can check here.
+We already collected coaching methods for customer support as well as some handy tips for training call center agents.
 But sometimes adding a little bit of fun to training sessions is the best way to keep your agents motivated.
-So, here are 3 useful and fun customer service training games to get the most of your trainings.
+This is why we gathered three games to get the most of your trainings.
 Be sure to try them at your next session.

 Let’s see how the game works: